0 Views

 "Not sure about that".

-The stranger finally picked up his things, and once again came close to the spot where I sat.
+The stranger finally picked up his things, and once again came close to me.
 He leaned over and from the bag took the bottle of warm water and the extra blouse my father carried just in case.

-Then as I was about to faint, the man came very close, threw a dead animal over the snow next to me, and hugged me tight.
+Then as I was about to fall, the man came very close, threw a dead animal over the snow next to me, and hugged me tight.

 "You are cold sweetheart I know... sorry for taking so long", my father said.

 "Daddy?", I looked at him.
 It was him.
-I could feel his warmth and smell.
+I could feel his warmth and the smell of his breath.

-He smiled and this time he didn't remove the smile for a while.
-He held me tight and then covered me with what seemed to be a fur of a bear.
+He smiled and this time he meant it.
+He held me tight and then covered me with what seemed to be the fur of a bear.
 He went inside too.
 We both fell asleep immediately.

 When we woke up, the dawn already brightened the valley.
 We got out of the fur and saw the mess that the stranger left before robbing us and leaving.

-"He took your warm clothes and the bottle of warm water", I told my him.
+"He took your warm clothes and the bottle of warm water".

-"It'd be a pity if that stops us now from going on".
+"It'd be a pity if that stops us now from going on", my father said firmly.

 "Daddy, where did you find this bear fur?".

-"It took some time to clean it from the inside and bring it here, that is why I got late".
+"It took some time to clean it from the inside and bring it here, that is why I got back so late".

 Poor father.
-He went far away from our spot, had no idea what he was after, only to find this huge deer and kill it so that we had a place to sleep.
+He went so far away, had no idea what he was after, only to find this huge deer and kill it so that we had a place to sleep.
 Had he not done that, we'd be dead by now.
 I for sure.

 "And Daddy, what are we going to eat?"